About the Tour

 Linda Rosenbaum is a longtime Island resident, writer, editor and media spokesperson on issues related to the Toronto Island community.
-She and her husband Robin raised two children on the Island.
+She and her partner Robin raised two children on the Island.

 Linda loves to garden, has a passion for old roses, and recently had her memoir published.
-Check out lindarosenbaum.com.
+Check out lindarosebaum.com.com.

 Susan Roy is also a longtime Island resident.
-She and her husband raised three boys on the Island.
-Susan is a lifelong educator and author of the guide for parents Talking with Teachers.
+She and her partner raised three boys on the Island.
+Susan is a lifelong educator and continues to volunteer in classes in Toronto.

 She is an avid hiker, is learning French and is acquiring the skills she needs to create hand-made books.
 Her garden is the talk of the town when the forget-me-nots are in bloom!